jacobduck99/jacobduck99/README.md

 ## Journey on Getting Cracked

-This is my journey of improving my craft day by day.
+I am a system thinker and software is my tool of choice.

 Continuous effort.
 Continuous refinement.

 **Kaizen.**